-The class meets every Saturday from 8:30 a.m. to 10:30 a.m. in the Gallery.
-Our instructor, Bob Colbert, has been a student of Tai Chi for over twenty-three years.
-The thrust of Bob's teaching revolves around the notion that inviting our lessons into our daily practice of living is more important than perfecting the form.
+The class meets every Saturday from 9 a.m. to 10:30 in the Gallery.
+Our instructor, Bob Colbert, has been a student of Tai Chi for over thirty-two years.
+The thrust of Bob's teaching revolves around the notion inviting the lessons into our daily practice of living is more important than perfecting the form.

 Lessons occur in 3-month cycles.
 Fees ($30 per cycle) are due on the first Saturday of each cycle.
 New members of any skill level are always welcome.

 For more information or to have your questions answered, please email Bev Roberts or phone 612 587-0230.

 Meetings are on the second Thursday of the month, from 7 p.m. to 9 p.m.
 Usually the first half of the meeting is given over to members reading and workshopping each other's writing.
 In the second half of the meeting, a member conducts a writing exercise or lesson.
 If there is time, we write together for a while, and more often than not we leave with some homework for our next meeting.

 New members are always welcome.
 Any level of skill is acceptable.
 We are interested in your enthusiasm, in your story, in your willingness to write.